mtanveer1/Large-scale-least-squares-twin-SVMs/README.md

 # Large-scale-least-squares-twin-SVMs

 This code corresponds to the paper: M. Tanveer, S. SHARMA, and K. MUHAMMAD.
-"Large scale least squares twin SVMs."
+"Large scale least squares twin SVMs", ACM Transactions on Internet Technology https://doi.org/10.1145/3398379

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are